ibm-cloud-docs/vpc/console-tutorial.md

 1. In the navigation pane, click **Compute > Virtual server instances**.
 1. Click your instance to view its details.
-1. In the **Network interfaces** section, click **Reserve** for the interface that you want to associate with a floating IP address.
+1. In the **Network interfaces** section, click the pencil icon to edit the interface that you want to associate with a floating IP address.
+1. On the Edit network interface page, find the Floating IP address drop-down menu and select **Reserve a new floating IP**.
+1. Click **Save**.

 You can later reassign this floating IP address to another instance in the same zone.
-To do this, you can find the floating IP address on the **Network > Floating IPs** page, click its overflow menu (**...**), and click **Unassociate**.
-Then, click **Associate** to select the instance and network interface that you want to associate with the floating IP address.
+To do this, you can find the floating IP address on the **Network > Floating IPs** page, click its overflow menu (**...**), and click **Release**.
+Then, click **Bind** to select the instance and network interface that you want to associate with the floating IP address.
 {: tip}

 ## Connecting to your instance